janusz-mierzejewski/Lissajous-curves-QMH/README.md

 # Lissajous-curves-QMH
-Lissajous curve display in Labview 2020 using Queued Message Handler template Continuously listens for user imput and given parameters a, b and phase calculates curve and displays it
+Lissajous curve display in Labview 2020 using Queued Message Handler template Continuously listens for user imput and given parameters a, b and phase calculates curve and displays it To do:
+  animation: - changing phase
+             - line/point tracing the curve